dkhmora/generation-labs-dashboard/README.md

 ### Technologies Used

 - **Framework:** React.js
-- **Styling** TailwindCSS - A utility-first CSS framework for rapidly building custom designs.
+- **Styling:** TailwindCSS - A utility-first CSS framework for rapidly building custom designs.
+- **UI Components:** Material UI - A comprehensive suite of React components that implements Google's Material Design.
 - **Build Tool:** Vite - A fast and modern build tool for JavaScript projects.

 ### How to Run This Project